Frank Froest: Later years

-On his retirement, he was awarded an MVO and moved to Weston-Super-Mare and became a magistrate and member of Somerset County Council.
-He was the author of a number of police procedural crime stories, including The Grell Mystery (1913), The Crime Club (1915), and The Rogues' Syndicate (1916).
+On his retirement, he was awarded an MVO and moved to Weston-super-Mare, where he became a magistrate and member of Somerset County Council.
+In May 1918 he was appointed Secretary Superintendent of the Royal West of England Sanatorium, Weston-super-Mare, an institution for injured soldiers and munition workers.
+He was the author of a number of police procedural crime stories, including The Grell Mystery (1913), along with The Crime Club (1915) and The Rogues’ Syndicate (1916) in collaboration with George Dilnot.
+Two of his novels, The Grell Mystery and The Maelstrom, were made into films in 1917.

 He died in Weston-super-Mare, aged 73.
 His last resting place can be found at the old Church of St Nicholas, Uphill, Weston-super-Mare.

-Two of his novels, The Grell Mystery and The Maelstrom, were made into films in 1917.

 Awards

 Froest's other medals were the Jubilee Medal 1887 with clasp for 1897, Metropolitan Police issue (P.S., A Divn.), Coronation Medal 1902, Metropolitan Police (Insp., C.O.
 Div.); Coronation Medal 1911, Metropolitan Police (Supt.); King’s Police Medal, G.V.R., 1st issue (Frank Castle Froest, Supt., Met.
 Police).
 These sold at auction in September 2002 for £1,500.